sekko27/node-wire-helper/README.md

 The module tries to define basic folder structure for DDD-like projects and to provide some shortcut for build wire contexts.
+It try to detect the direct parent (invoker) root path and resolve path relative to that.

 ## Best practices